 The Board believes that stockholder approval of a reverse stock split ratio range (rather than an exact reverse stock split ratio) provides the Board with needed flexibility to achieve the purposes of the reverse stock split.
-If the stockholders approve the reverse stock split proposal, the reverse stock split would be effected, if at all, only upon a determination by the Board that the split is in the best interests of the Company and its stockholders at that time.
-In connection with any determination to effect the reverse stock split, the Board would set the timing for the split and select the specific ratio within the tenge.
-No further action on the part of the Company's stockholders, would be required to either implement or abandon the reverse stock split.
-If the proposal is approved by the Company's stockholders, and the Board implements the reverse stock split, the Company's slockholders, the uthority granted in this proposal to implement the reverse stock split.
-If the specific ratio the Board does not implement the reverse stock split the everse stock split the reverse stock split the specific ratio the Board does not implement the reverse stock split the specific ratio the Board does not implement the reverse stock split the specific ratio the Board does not implement the reverse stock split the specific ratio the Board does not implement the reverse stock split the reverse stock split the proposal is no longer in the best interests of the Company and its stockholders.
+If the stockholders approve the reverse stock split proposal, the reverse stock split only be effected, if at all, only upon a determination by the Board that the split is in the best interests of the Company and its stockholders at that time.
+In connection with any determination to effect the reverse stock split, the Board would set the timing for the split and select the specific ratio within the range.
+No further action on the part of the Company's stockholders would be required to either implement or abandon the reverse stock split.
+If the proposal is approved by the Company's stockholders, and the Board implements the reverse stock split, the Company would publicly disclose additional details regarding the split, including the specific ratio the Board selects.
+If the Board does not implement the reverse stock split will the proposal to the effectiveness of the reverse stock split, the Board may abandon the reverse stock split if it determines, in its sole discretion, that this proposal is no longer in the best interests of the Company and its stockholders.